thoughtbot/clearance/README.md

 ### Controller Test Helpers

-To test controller actions that are protected by `before_filter :require_login`, require Clearance's test helpers in your test suite.
+To test controller actions that are protected by `before_action :require_login`, require Clearance's test helpers in your test suite.

 For `rspec`, add the following line to your `spec/rails_helper.rb` or